bbauska/W3Cx-2of5/README.md

 <h4>Tags are case insensitive</h4>

 You might notice that code is not always consistent in how a given tag is written.
-We might say '<h1>' in one spot and '<H1>' in another.
+We might say '&lt;h1>' in one spot and '&lt;H1>' in another.
 In this case, they are exactly the same kind of tag.
 Tag names are "case insensitive" meaning that it does not matter whether you use capital or lower case letters in writing them.
-In fact, you could write your body tag as '<bOdY>', but that's not generally considered a good practice (Camel case/Snake case makes it harder to read).
+In fact, you could write your body tag as '&lt;bOdY>', but that's not generally considered a good practice (Camel case/Snake case makes it harder to read).
 On the other hand, there are places where you want the computer to be "case sensitive", meaning the computer will distinguish between upper-case and